 You are required to take:

-- One Paris module from your own subject area (compulsory)
+- Two Paris modules from your own subject area (compulsory)

-- A further three from the selection of Paris modules available
+- A further two from the selection of Paris modules available

 For further information about these modules, and the University of Kent, Paris, please see www.kent.ac.uk/paris/